NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 # Reinforcement Learning on Eagle

 Here, we give directions for using Ray and OpenAI Gym environments to run experiments on Eagle.
-Please note that this tutorial is accompanied by a dedicated GitHub repo, which you will find [here](https://github.com/erskordi/HPC/tree/HPC-RL/languages/python/openai_rllib).
+Please note that this tutorial is accompanied by a [dedicated GitHub repo](https://github.com/erskordi/HPC/tree/HPC-RL/languages/python/openai_rllib).

 ## Create Anaconda environment